anekpattanakij/Facebook-Md5-Encryption/README.md

-# Facebook-Md5-Encryption
+# Facebook-Sha256-Encryption
-For batch encrypt customer profile to encryption format before submit to facebook as custom audience
+For batch encrypt customer profile with SHA 256 to encryption format before submit to facebook as custom audience